owensgit/landg-angularjs-films/README.md

 ## Unit tests

-Unit tests were not finished for this project, but the starting file are here for reference and for something to build upon.
-Even though they don't do anything, you can run the unit tests with this command:
+Unit tests were not complete for this project, but the starting files are here for reference and for something to build upon.
+You can run the tests with:

 `npm test`